 Unlike other carbs though, soluble fiber does not contribute to spikes in blood sugar and actually lessens the spike when consumed with other carbs in the same meal.
-What this means is less insulin spikes, less risk of developing diabetes as well as less energy drops from blood sugar crashes.
 The benefits don’t stop there though; soluble fiber can also attach to cholesterol in the digestive system and carry it out of the body.
 This is why foods such as oatmeal have a label stating that soluble fiber can help lower the risks of heart disease.
 Lastly soluble fiber can help populate the good bacteria in the gut, much like the probiotics in Greek yogurt.

 How to Get More Fiber in Your Diet

 A good rule of thumb is to have a 2:1 ratio of insoluble to soluble fiber, meaning a daily intake of 30 grams should be comprised of 20 grams insoluble and 10 grams of soluble.
 Of course any slight variation will not cause negative side effects, but these numbers will help make sure you get the most health benefits.